 Unfortunately, one in two sexually active people catches a sexually transmitted disease by the time they’re 25.
-Each year, almost 20 million cases of STIs (formally known as STD) occur.
+Each year, almost 20 million cases of STIs (formally known as STDs) occur.
 While you may not have symptoms of an STI (aka STD), it’s possible you have one if you’re sexually active and not using protection.
-Through early detection from Cobb Women’s Health, serving Austell, GA and the surrounding area, you can prevent serious complications like infertility.
+Through early detection from Cobb Women’s Health, serving Austell, GA, and the surrounding area, you can prevent serious complications like infertility.

 It’s estimated that close to 80 percent of all people who are sexually active will contract the human papillomavirus virus (HPV).
 One in eight people will develop herpes, which is a life-long infection.
 These statistics aren’t taking into consideration the 1.5 million individuals who develop chlamydia each year or the nearly 400,000 individuals who developed gonorrhea in a year.

 The most common STI (formally known as STD) is HPV.
 Usually, HPV doesn’t cause any symptoms.
 It can, however, lead to genital warts that may or may not go away without surgical removal.
 Some forms can lead to cancer.
 The second most common STD is gonorrhea, which may cause painful urination, discharge, or painful or swollen testicles.
 If it affects the anus, it can lead to soreness, bleeding, itching, or painful bowel movements.
 Sometimes, it causes no symptoms at all.